 There are two techniques used for cross-country skiing.
 The first technique is classic in which skiers use a running action to achieve momentum.
 Classic cross-country skiers are able to emulate the motion of running because of the free heel design of the bindings, allowing skiers to plantar flex (point their foot downward) in order to generate force needed to propel forward (1).
 Skate skiing uses a more dynamic approach that allows skiers to generate force through a motion similar to ice skating.
 Like downhill skiing, the heel is fixed onto the ski which allows for a more fluid transfer of force.
 Cross-country skiing can be done almost anywhere snow covers the ground; however, icier and more compacted snow cover is more preferable.

-Training for cross-country skiing can be modified to accommodate the demands of the individual and his or her goals.
+Training for cross-country skiing can be modified to accommodate the demands of the individual and their goals.
 Individuals seeking more than just recreational pursuits can enter cross-country races, which usually cover distances from 10-50 km (2).
 Athletes typically use a zone training system in which exercise intensity is based off the goals and fitness of individuals.
 Although not completely identical, this type of training is similar to the cardiorespiratory zone training system found in NASM’s Essentials of Personal Fitness Training text (3).

 Another study investigated the correlation between high intensity cross-country skiing and key components of aerobic performance.
 It was found that cross-country skiing for a five month period increased activity in enzymes correlated to improved aerobic performance which helped provide evidence to the molecular and systemic changes undergone during this activity (3).

-Although it’s not a year round sport, cross-country skiing can add some variety and excitement into any exercise routine.
+Although it’s not a year round sport, cross-country skiing can add variety and excitement to any exercise routine.
 Cross-country skiing can be done anywhere, from a park to a golf course, and is an exciting way to get in shape.
 Some of the best aerobically trained athletes in the world are cross-country skiers, shedding some light on the benefits that cross-country skiing can offer (2).
 Stay in the outdoor action this winter, try on a pair of cross-country skis and find out for yourself the challenge and diversity that comes with this activity.

-1. Smith, G Biomechanical analysis of cross-country skiing techniques Med Sci Sports Exerc.
+1. Smith, G. Biomechanical analysis of cross-country skiing techniques Med Sci Sports Exerc.
 (1992)24:9; 1015-1022.

-2. Sandbakk O, Holmberg HC, Leirdal S, Ettema G The physiology of world-class sprint skiers Scand J Med Sci Sports.
+2. Sandbakk O, Holmberg HC, Leirdal S, Ettema G. The physiology of world-class sprint skiers Scand J Med Sci Sports.
 (2011)21: 9-15.

 3. Evertsen F, Medbo JI, Jebens E, Gjovaag TF.
 Effect of training on the activity of five muscle enzymes studied on elite cross-country skiers (1999).
 Acta Physiol Scand.
 167:247-257.